 The French Trotter is one of the famous and toughest harness racers in the world.
-The country of origin of the French Trotter horse is France, in which its considered to be the most important breed stock.
+The country of origin of the French Trotter horse is France in which it is considered to be the most important breed stock.

-Later on bloodlines of American Standardbred was also added, to increase the speed qualities of the breed, but it didnt effect of the toughness of the French breed.
+Later on, bloodlines of American Standardbred was also added, to increase the speed qualities of the breed, but it didn`t affect the toughness of the French breed.
 One of the most admired trotting lines is the Fuchsia.

 Close full screen [Esc]